bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+## Changelog

 = trunk =

+- Fixed: Check that JavaScript variables it set and that the object have properties set.
+Fixes https://wordpress.org/support/topic/firefox-37-js-error-generated-by-simplehistoryipinfodropinjs.
 - Changed: Loading of loggers, dropins, and so one are moved from action `plugins_loaded` to `after_setup_theme` so themes can actually use for example the load_dropin_*-filters...
 - Updated: German translation updated.